konflux-ci/architecture/ADR/0032-decoupling-deployment.md

 with the new images.
 Options for the user are not limited.

-**For manual creation of new environments** - the user manages this directly using a combination of their gitops repo and argo, outside of the AppStudio member cluster.
+**For manual creation of new environments** - the user manages this directly using a combination of their gitops repo and argo, outside of the Konflux member cluster.

 **For automated testing in ephemeral environments** - the user specifies an [IntegrationTestScenario] CR, which references a pipeline which (somehow) creates a `resourceClaim`.